 top of page

-What’s actually happening inside law firms and legal departments is much quieter — and far more important.
+What’s happening inside law firms and legal departments is much quieter — and far more important.

 AI is becoming a silent assistant, and many professionals are being asked (implicitly or explicitly) to use it without clear rules, training, or guardrails.

-For paralegals especially, this creates a strange position:You’re often closest to the work — drafting, reviewing, organizing, researching — but farthest from policy decisions about how AI should be used.
+For paralegals especially, this creates a strange position.
+They are often closest to the work — drafting, reviewing, organizing, researching — but farthest from policy decisions about how AI should be used.

 That gap is where risk lives.